 • Addition of 63 parking spaces that will help to alleviate overflow parking into the surrounding neighborhood and traffic back-up onto Randolph Road and Georgia Avenue during high attendance events.

-• Conservation measures to retain stormwater on-site, preventing potential for polluted runoff to enter surrounding waterways.
-Two specific methods to control stormwater runoff are use of pervious paving and inclusion of rain gardens in green areas of the parking lot.
+• Conservation measures to retain stormwater on the premises, preventing potential for polluted runoff to enter surrounding waterways.
+Two specific methods to control stormwater runoff are the use of pervious paving and the inclusion of rain gardens in green areas of the parking lot.

 • Improved safety for pedestrians and better circulation patterns for vehicles.

 • Limited loss of green space, as trees and landscaping have been integrated into the parking lot design.
 Great care has been taken to create an aesthetically pleasing parking lot – one that enhances the visitor’s garden experience, rather than detracting from it.